khalieq/cloud/README.md

  Access Policies

-The machines on the internal network are not exposed to the public Internet.
+- Machines are only accessible by whitelisted IPs

 Only the JumpBox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Add whitelisted IP addresses:-
+- Add whitelisted IP addresses:- 173.73.222.169
-    	- Public IP address which changes everytime when the VM is on/off eg of Public IP 137.135.115.14

 Machines within the network can only be accessed by SSH.